-$PM{2.5}$ composition data analyzed in this study consist of the measurements taken at four sites of the SEARCH network (Figure 1) (Hansen et al., 2003).
+$PM{2.5}$ composition data analyzed in this study consist of the measurements taken at four sites of the SEARCH network (Fig. 1) (Hansen et al., 2003).
 In Georgia, the urban (JST) monitoring site is located 4 km northwest of downtown Atlanta; the rural (YRK) monitoring site is located 60 km northwest of the center of Atlanta.
-In Alabama, the urban (BHM) site is located 4 km north of downtown Birmingham; the rural (CRT) site is located about 70 km southwest of center Birmingham.
+In Alabama, the urban (BHM) site is located 4 km north of downtown Birmingham; the rural (CTR) site is located about 70 km southwest of central Birmingham.

-Daily integrated $PM{2.5}$ samples were collected at the JST site. $PM{2.5}$ samples were collected every third day at the BHM, CRT and YRK sites.
-Samples were collected by using particulate composition monitors (PCM, Atmospheric Research and Analysis, Inc., Durham, NC) that have three sampling lines (air flow rate 16.7 l/min) with inlets at 5 m above ground.
+Daily integrated $PM{2.5}$ samples were collected at the JST site. $PM{2.5}$ samples were collected every third day at the BHM, CTR and YRK sites.
+Samples were collected by using particulate composition monitors (Atmospheric Research and Analysis, Inc., Durham, NC) that have three sampling lines (air flow rate 16.71min-1) with inlets at 5 m above ground.
 More detailed descriptions can be found elsewhere (e.g., Kim et al., 2003a).